 FAQs for New PGR Students & Offer Holders

-We are planning to welcome all postgraduate research students onto campus in September.
-However, if travel restrictions, linked to the Covid-19 pandemic, mean you are unable to travel to London then it may be possible to either start your programme online, or to defer your enrolment to a later date.
+If you are unable to travel to London at this time then it may be possible to either start your programme online, or to defer your enrolment to a later date.
 Please note, it will not always be possible to do this and your project type or funding terms and conditions may prevent this from happening.

 Please talk with your supervisor if you wish to defer your enrolment.
 Once agreed with your supervisor this will need approval from the Director of Graduate Studies in your department and the Admissions Office.
 You can formally request deferral using the “Deferral” tile in your Applicant Portal.